Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 > The idea of appending to the header, again makes things tricky (as we'll see) when we come to trying to persist data across not only the cluster but the caching of an object as well.

-With the above 'note' fresh in your mind, let's look at `vcl_miss` and what we do there (remember `vcl_miss` is executing on a cluster node so anything we set on `req` won't persist a restart):
+With the above 'note' fresh in your mind, let's look at `vcl_miss` and what we do there (remember `vcl_miss` is executing on a 'cluster shield' node so anything we set on `req` won't persist a restart):

 ```
 set req.http.X-PreFetch-Miss = ",VCL_MISS(" bereq.http.host bereq.url ")";